Tebmn/Tebmn.MoreToHear/README.md

 Adds several new Signals and Frequencies to find and listen to acrosss the solar system!

-Should provie a non-intruve, lore-friendly expereince.
+Should provide a non-intrusive, lore-friendly experience.
 Does not alter or add any ship logs

 ![alt text](tebmn.moretohear.thumbnail.jpg)